csuci-cs/awesome-csuci/README.md

 Personal/professional websites (blogs, portfolios, ect.) of CSUCI students, faculty, and alumni.

 ### Faculty
-We have some pretty awesome professors/lecturers at CSUCI here are some links to their websites.
+We have some pretty awesome professors/lecturers at CSUCI here are some links to their websites or GitHub.

 *Checkout the publications pages/sections on these sites for capstone ideas.*